BabbarOpsBabbarOps ← Back to site

 What are the three levels of situational awareness?

-The widely used model, originating with researcher Mica Endsley, breaks situational awareness into three levels.
+The widely used model, formalized by Endsley (1995), breaks situational awareness into three levels.
 Each maps cleanly onto a real incident:

 The raw inputs: where units are, what the video shows, what dispatch is reporting, where the subject is.
 If you can’t perceive it, you can’t act on it.